Relativistic Lee Model and its Resolvent Analysis: Lee model in the Light-front Coordinates

 \subsection{Lower bound on the ground state}

-In this section we review the lower bound for the ground state energy.
-Note that, if the real part of $E$ is below a certain value which defines a half plane, the operator $\Phi$ becomes invertible with a bounded inverse, then there cannot be a pole of the resolvent in this region.
-For simplicity, assuming that the operator $\Phi$ becomes self-adjoint on the real axis (something to be justified later), it is enough to show that the operator is invertible along the real axis below a certain value, since we are looking for zeros along the real axis.
-Incidentally most interesting part of the complex $E$ plane for us is $\operatorname{Re}(E)<nm+\mu_p$ for $n$ boson sector (recall that in the no boson and only the down state we choose the energy as $\mu_p$) since we expect the bound states to appear below this level.
-In the second part we provide a variational proof of this claim on a compact manifold.
-Before we review this bound, it is insightful to consider the term coming from renormalization, which we can think of as a kind of a "kinetic term", so we separate the free part and call the remaining term as $K_1(E)$: \bb K_1(E)=\lambda^2 \lip \ipt \frac{1}{2p}\Big( \frac{1}{\lop- \mu_p} - \frac{1}{H_0 - E + \lop}\Big) .\ee We first establish a lower bound on this term, for real values of $E$, then it is clear that the result is a positive operator (it can be defined via the spectral decomposition of $H_0$).
-After doing the $ \pt$ integral we end up with
+In this section we review the lower bound for the ground state energy \cite{kaynak2009relativistic}.
+Note that, if there exists an $E_*$ s.t. on the half plane $\mathcal{D}$ where $Re(E) < Re(E_*)$ the Principal Operator $\Phi$ becomes invertible with a bounded inverse, as a result, one can conclude that the resolvent does not have a pole in $\mathcal{D}$.
+For simplicity, assuming that $\Phi$ is self-adjoint on the real axis (something to be justified later), it is enough to show that the operator is invertible along the real axis below a certain value, since we are looking for zeros along the real axis.
+Moreover, we restrict our attention to the region where $\operatorname{Re}(E)<nm+\mu_p$: recalling that $\chi_\downarrow$ with no boson is the vacuum sector, we expect the bound state energies below $nm + \mu_p$.
+A variational proof of this claim on a compact manifold is provided in Part II.
+Analyzing the $\Phi_R(E)$ operator (details are provided in Appendix \ref{section: app1}) gives the lower bound on ground state energy for an $n$ particle sector as,